hanyangl5/hanyangl5.github.io/projects.md

 Soft Renderer is a cross-platform implementation of the GPU rendering pipeline on CPU.

 #### [Astral](https://github.com/hanyangl5/Astral)

 A tiny ray tracer followed by the tutorial "Ray Tracing in One Weekend Series".

-#### Trick Game

-Developed a puzzle-solving game for CIGA Game Jam 2022, responsible for gameplay programming with Unity.

-#### ECG-based Atrial Fibrillation Rhythm Recognition

-Applied several machine learning method to detect atrial fibrillation rhythm based on RR interval data from electrocardiograms, achieved over 95% accuracy on test dataset.
-Second price in Jiangsu Province Biomedical Innovative Design Competition.

 #### [TTSR](https://github.com/Luciferbobo/TTSR_b2)

-A team work project of machine learning course. made improvements to an image super-resolutoin method using transformer neural network and enhanced attension mechanism.
+A team work project of machine learning course.
+Made improvements to an image super-resolutoin method using transformer neural network and enhanced attention mechanism.
 Improved performance in PSNR an SSIM.

 #### [Marvel Knowledge Graph](https://github.com/hanyangl5/Marvel_KG)